Anandaraj-Maharajan/sonic-ClosFabric/roles/common/README.md

 Role Name
 =========

-A brief description of the role goes here.
+List of commands that are applicable for all the devices irrespective of the location in the clos topology

 Requirements
 ------------